electric-sql/pglite/docs/docs/sync.md

 `)
 ```

+You can sync data from Electric using either the single table or multi-table API.

+### Single Table Sync

-You can then use the `syncShapeToTable` method to sync a table from Electric:
+Use the `syncShapeToTable` method to sync a single table from Electric:

 ```ts
 const shape = await pg.electric.syncShapeToTable({